lharries/mapper/README.md

 Other possible options to improve vision:
 1. Adding zoom similar to [GiveVision](http://www.givevision.net/)
-2. Instead of warping increase the contrast/exposure in that area
+2. Instead of warping increase the contrast/exposure in that area.

 ![car](https://github.com/sudo-challenge-mapmd/mapper/raw/master/car.png)